 - Ask the post office to use the WebSocket API to push the electronic version of the newspaper to multiple clients.

-- Ask the news agency to use Alibaba Cloud Mobile Push to publish the electronic version of the newspaper on a mobile app.
+- Ask a news agency to use Alibaba Cloud Mobile Push to publish the electronic version of the newspaper on a mobile app.

 Topic-based message flow